nosas/blog/toonvision/classification/article.md

 * **Data balancing** - balancing the number of objects in each dataset.
 * **Dropout** - dropout some of the output nodes in the model to prevent overfitting.
 * **Regularization** - regularize the model by adding a penalty to the loss function.
-* **Decrease learning rate** - use a small learning rate to decrease the magnitude of the weight updates and learn slower.
+* **Small learning rate** - use a small learning rate to decrease the magnitude of the weight updates and learn slower.
 * **Reducing number of parameters** - too many parameters can the model to memorize the dataset.
 * **Early stopping** - stop training the model if the model doesn't improve after a certain number of epochs.
-* **Learning rate decay** - decrease the learning rate of the optimizer after each epoch.
+* **Learning rate decay** - decrease the optimizer's learning rate after each epoch.

-For the ToonVision model, we'll utilize data augmentation, dropout, regularization, decrease learning rate, and learning rate decay.
+For the ToonVision model, we'll utilize data augmentation, dropout, regularization, small learning rate, and learning rate decay.

 #### Data augmentation